 Air Quality Conformity

 These milestone levels and implementation strategies are set out in a series of State Implementation Plans (SIPs).
-DAQEM has prepared SIPs for CO and PM10 and has submitted an early progress plan for Ozone.
+DAQ has prepared SIPs for CO and PM10 and has submitted an early progress plan for ozone.
 In order to conduct the transportation conformity analysis, RTC uses a travel demand model.
 This computer program uses estimates and projections of population, employment, and transportation infrastructure information.
 The outputs from this model are used to analyze the air quality impacts of future transportation projects based on various parameters from an air quality model.
 These parameters generally consist of the milestone levels set by the SIPs and the air quality model.
 The following are links to the information that make up the factors for the travel demand model: